 5. Brave – Private browser

 Another great alternative to Chrome or the Edge browser, Brave is one of the fastest browsers in the category.
+In fact, you can check and see exactly how it competes against the other two thanks to our in-depth comparison of Brave vs Chrome vs Edge.

 Its powerful built-in ad blocker ensures complete privacy and security of your personal data as you browse through websites.

-Despite the robust privacy and security feature, Brave does not compromise on the speed and emerges as one of the fastest and most intuitive browsers.
+Despite the robust privacy and security feature, Brave does not compromise on speed and emerges as one of the fastest and most intuitive browsers.

 While it’s more of a standard browser, it does a great job of blocking online ads from popping up on websites.